 - Despair Event Horizon: When Uncle Vova and Fiddler realize that they will never get back to Earth, they are so struck by it, they almost kill themselves, until they are saved at the last moment .

 - Dystopia: It's funny!
 And half of it became true.
 It's still funny.

 - Even Bad Men Love Their Mamas: PJ's mother.

-- Fantastic Caste System: Apart from Patsak/Chatlanian division (below) there is a caste system that regulates how many times one should squat before an owner of pants of various special colours and if you have pants of a colour lower than magenta you can be randomly beaten up by local police at night.
+- Fantastic Caste System: Apart from the Patsak/Chatlanian division (below) there is a caste system that regulates how many times one should squat before an owner of pants of various special colors and if you have pants of a color lower than magenta you can be randomly beaten up by local police at night.

 - Fantastic Racism: A small device called a "visator" determines if you are "Patsak" or "Chatlanian", and thus determines whether you will be oppressed or privileged.
 The difference between "Patsak" and "Chatlanian" is not racial, it's not genetic, it's not biological and it isn't ethnic.
 The only way to tell is to just use the device.
 Moreover, the planets in the galaxy are divided into chatlanean and patzkaen as well.
 Thus the same person will be a master on "his" planet and a slave on the "wrong" one.
 Both Chatlanians and Patzaks seem to be fine with that.

 - Good Is Not Soft: Alphians.
 They are eager to help the protagonists return home and are polite and composed even when faced with their rudeness.
 But they make no bones about the trespassers from KDD, which given what the residents of KDD do to each other (and, in the script, what they tried to do to Alpha thrice), i.e. exterminate whole planets just because fuck them, is quite understandable.
 Even then Alphians are humane (well, from their point of view at least) enough to not just shoot the invaders on approach but turn them into cacti.